Kilroy Realty Corporation research snapshot

 Business essence

-Kilroy Realty owns and operates a portfolio of office and life science properties in the most supply-constrained coastal tech markets in the U.S.: San Francisco Bay Area, Los Angeles, Seattle, San Diego, and Austin.
-Customers (tenants) are primarily technology, media, life science, and business services companies that pay rent for premium, sustainable workspace.
-The business model is straightforward REIT economics: acquire or develop properties, lease them at stable margins, and distribute the majority of taxable income as dividends.
+Kilroy Realty owns and operates a portfolio of office and life science properties in supply-constrained coastal tech markets: the San Francisco Bay Area, Los Angeles, Seattle, San Diego, and Austin.
+Tenants are primarily technology, media, life science, and professional services companies that pay rent for premium, sustainable workspace.
+The model is REIT economics: acquire or develop properties, lease them at stable margins, and distribute the majority of taxable income as dividends.

-Kilroy's moat comes from irreplaceable locations in coastal tech markets where developable land is scarce, high sustainability credentials (industry leader in LEED and Energy Star certifications) that appeal to corporate ESG mandates, and decades of tenant relationships with major technology and life science companies.
-However, tenant switching costs are moderate: companies can downsize, adopt hybrid models, or move to sublease space.
-The post-COVID shift to remote and hybrid work has weakened the pricing power of even premium office assets.
+Kilroy moat comes from irreplaceable locations in coastal tech markets where developable land is scarce, industry-leading sustainability credentials that appeal to corporate tenants, and decades of tenant relationships.
+Life science properties command longer leases and higher retention than traditional office.
+However, tenant switching costs are moderate, and the post-COVID shift to hybrid work has weakened the pricing power of even premium office assets.

 Valuation and margin of safety